 Cambridge Law Chambers Listed by gunra Ransomware Group

-On June 9, 2026, the gunra ransomware group added Cambridge Law Chambers to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack on the UK legal practice.
+On June 9, 2026, the gunra ransomware group added Cambridge Law Chambers to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack on the UK legal practice.

 Public reporting indicates the firm’s data first appeared on the gunra leak portal on that date.
 The exposed material consists of internal files; the exact volume and full list of contents remain undisclosed in available reporting.
 No confirmed count of affected individuals has been published, though legal practices routinely hold sensitive records on clients, employees, and counterparties.
 The incident follows the group’s standard pattern of encrypting systems, exfiltrating data, then listing victims when ransom demands go unmet.